 Classic poison ivy rash symptoms include redness, itching, blisters, and swelling.
 The rash will likely go away after 1-3 weeks.
 Apple cider vinegar may also help reduce rash symptoms temporarily, but may irritate your skin.

-If you think you’ve been exposed to poison ivy, wash your skin immediately.
+If you think you’ve been exposed to poison ivy, the first thing to do is wash your skin immediately.
 Use soap and cool or lukewarm water.
 Avoid hot water, which may worsen irritation.

 Try to wash your skin within five minutes of exposure.
 During this time, the oil can be removed.

 The acidity of apple cider vinegar may also cause chemical burns and irritation if used directly on the skin.